Looking for a chore system to help your kids take ownership of their jobs?

 Ever the optimist, I believe this new Clothespin Chore System is going to revolutionize my house cleaning.
 And family relationships.
 And possibly bring world peace.

-My words are tired.
+As a Mom, my words are tired.

 The Reveal of the Clothespin Chore System